· 9 min read ·

 Tacoma door sill plate before removal Lift the sill plate straight up.
 Make sure the trim clips come with it.
 Photo: COBB Tuning

-2. Detach the kick panel — pull it toward you and toward the cab’s center to pop it free.
+1. Detach the kick panel.
+Pull it toward you and toward the cab’s center to pop it free.

 Kick panel removed from the Tacoma Kick panel detached and set aside.
 Photo: COBB Tuning

-3. Find the bypass connector — a small capped plug along the lower-right edge of the exposed area, near the main wiring loom.
+1. Find the bypass connector.
+Small capped plug along the lower-right edge of the exposed area, near the main wiring loom.

-Behind the kick panel — wiring harness and bypass connector location Wiring loom visible behind the kick panel.
-The bypass connector sits near the bottom edge.
+Behind the kick panel showing wiring harness and bypass connector location Wiring loom visible behind the kick panel.
+Bypass connector sits near the bottom edge.
 Photo: COBB Tuning

 Close-up of the bypass connector highlighted with red circle Target connector circled in red.
 Remove the protective cap and attach the bypass cable here.
 Photo: COBB Tuning

 Bypass harness connected behind the kick panel Bypass cable seated and routed.
-The colored leads connect down to the OBD cable.
+Colored leads connect down to the OBD cable.
 Photo: COBB Tuning

-Full view — bypass harness connected, OBD cable ready for Accessport Full assembly in place.
+Full view of bypass harness connected with OBD cable ready for Accessport Full assembly in place.
 Attach the Accessport to the open end of the OBD cable to begin.
 Photo: COBB Tuning

 Detailed walkthrough with additional photos: COBB Toyota Bypass Harness Installation Guide